Xqhare/aequa/README.md

 The API of `XffValue` is not subject to breaking changes at any point.
 I ensure this by extensive testing coverage, especially using the documentation examples.

-At the time of writing, Aequa has more than 200 tests.
+At the time of writing, Aequa has more than 200 tests, as well as several examples making use of `XffValue`.

 Another way I ensure this guarantee is by defining the characteristics of `XffValue` in the [xff specification](https://github.com/xqhare/nabu/tree/master/specifications).